 Sydenham chorea is a movement disorder that occurs after infection with certain bacteria called group A streptococcus.

 - Loss of control of emotions, with bouts of unusual crying or laughing

 - Quick, jerky movements that mainly affect the face, feet, and hands

 Exams and Tests

-Your doctor or nurse will examine you.
-This willinclude carefullychecking your heart sounds, skin, and joints.
+Your health care provider will examine you and will carefully check your heart sounds, skin, and joints.

 Tests may include: